Which Python GUI library should you use?

 Kivy

-The look and feel of Kivy is extremely customizable, allowing it to be used as an alternative to libraries like Pygame (for making games with Python).
-The developers have also released a number of separate libraries for Kivy.
+The look and feel of Kivy is extremely customizable, allowing it to be used as an alternative to libraries like Pygame for making games with Python.
+Developers have also released a number of separate libraries for Kivy.
 Some provide Kivy with better integration and access to certain platform-specific features, or help package your application for distribution on platforms like Android and iOS.
-Kivy has it's own design language called Kv, which is similar to QML for Qt.
-It allows you to easily separate the interface design from your application's logic.

-There is a 3rd party add-on for Kivy named KivyMD that replaces Kivy's widgets with ones that are compliant with Google's Material Design.
+There is a third-party add-on for Kivy named KivyMD that replaces Kivy's widgets with ones that comply with Google's Material Design.

 python